surniaulula/wpsso/readme.txt

 * **Improvements**
 	* None.
 * **Bugfixes**
+	* Backported some bugfixes from WPSSO Core v9.0.0:
 		* Fixed caching of option defaults array once plugin objects have been initialized.
 		* Fixed missing 'areaServed' property in Schema LocalBusiness markup for places / locations.
 		* Fixed the saving of selected option colors using `wpColorPicker()`.
 		* Fixed an undefined `$mt_ret` variable error in lib/util.php.
 * **Developer Notes**
 	* None.
 * **Requires At Least**